-Courses for 2018 are all booked.
-2019 still has openings.
-But they are few because of preparations for my 50 Years of Printmaking exhibition in 2020."
+2019 has few openings because of preparations for my 50 Years of Printmaking exhibition in 2020.

-Let me give you some information about how we work here.
+Let me give you some new information about how we work here in Kyoto.
 Classes begin at 1pm and end at 6pm after a workshop cleaning up.
 There are no classes on weekends or Fridays.
-The daily fee is ¥10,000 and includes your wood, proof paper, an 8-knife set, the baren, a baren brace, sharpening rouge and its stand, transferring film, instruction, study materials, use of the workshop's tools and facilities, stone seal carving.
-Each student must purchase their own pigments; the set of 18 bottles of pure colors costs ¥22,000.
+The daily fee is ¥10,000 and includes your proof paper, an 11-knife set, the baren, a baren brace, sharpening rouge and its stand, transferring film, instruction, study materials, use of the workshop's tools and facilities, stone seal carving.
+Each student must purchase their own wood and pigments; the set of 18 bottles of pure colors costs ¥15,000.
 Long-term courses will try to visit a paper-making village, if possible; depends on the weather, and the schedule of the paper maker.